Ben-Chapman/Living-on-the-Edge/gdce-jumphost/README.md

 across the cluster, but not to edit or modify resources on the cluster.
 If you need to edit or modify resources, continue to use Connect Gateway.

-Permissions for the jumphost is facilitated through a Kubernetes `ClusterRole` defined in [cluster-role.yaml](helm/templates/cluster-role.yaml).
+Permissions for the jumphost are facilitated through a Kubernetes `ClusterRole` defined in [cluster-role.yaml](helm/templates/cluster-role.yaml).
 You can adjust the permissions as needed through this `ClusterRole`.

 ### Troubleshooting
 - The GDCE jumphost does not require and will not accept a password for the `jump` user; it's all public-key authentication.
-If you receive a `jump@10.223.172.245: Permission denied (publickey,keyboard-interactive).` error message, confirm that:
+If you receive a `jump@10.223.172.245: Permission denied (publickey,keyboard-interactive)` error message, confirm that:
   - Your public key was successfully applied to the server:
   `kubectl get configmap authorized-ssh-keys -n gdce-jumphost -o yaml`